 An important distinction to understand, is the difference between a urine test for Ethanol and an EtG Urine alcohol test.

-Consuming food products with alcohol can cause a positive EtG test.
-And many environmental or home products contain alcohol which could trigger a positive EtG result.
+The main purpose of EtG testing with urine or hair is to confirm alcohol abstinence.
+However, food products with alcohol can trigger a positive EtG test.
+Environmental or home products that contain alcohol could also cause a positive EtG result.
 Examples include aftershave, hair dye, hygiene products like antiperspirant, mouthwashes, hand sanitizer, breath sprays, cleaning products, cosmetics, or foods prepared with or flavored with alcohol.

 Urine alcohol testing is not recommended for employment testing.